Desktop computers. Mobile phones. Wi-Fi.

 However, these and other modern technological developments may pale in comparison to the impact felt in connection with the introduction of autonomous vehicles onto our nation's roadways.

-The rise of this new technology brings an array of unique and thorny legal issues that will cause wholesale changes to many different areas of the law in the years to come.
+The arrival of this new technology is likely to raise an array of unique and thorny legal issues in the years to come.
 By far the most predominant legal issue concerning the advent of autonomous vehicles pertains to liability for accidents involving self-driving cars.

 The shift to products liability law

 Human error is the predominant cause of automobile collisions today.
-Contrary to humans, however, autonomous vehicles don’t drink and drive, text and drive, or otherwise get distracted at the wheel.
-As autonomous vehicle technology becomes standard, there will be fewer negligent people on the road, which will negate the primary rationale underpinning motor vehicle accident litigation today — driver negligence.
+Contrary to humans, however, autonomous vehicles don't drink and drive, text and drive, or otherwise get distracted at the wheel.
+As autonomous vehicle technology becomes standard, there will be less negligent drivers on the road, which will negate the primary rationale underpinning motor vehicle accident litigation today — driver negligence.

 While the human error element may be removed from our roadways, it does not mean car crashes and related litigation will become a thing of the past.
 Rather, the type of litigation that arises out of car crashes will change.
 Instead of focusing on driver negligence, future litigation involving autonomous vehicles will focus on the safety of the self-driving vehicles involved in the collision.